Davidian1024/markdown_testing/README.md

 All public items are documented.
 The generated docs include full descriptions of every libretro callback, struct field, and constant.

+## Development notes

+This project was developed collaboratively with [Claude Sonnet 4.6](https://www.anthropic.com/claude) (Anthropic).
+The libretro glue layer, inline documentation, and README were all written through an iterative back-and-forth conversation.
+The hard-won lessons section in particular reflects real mistakes encountered and debugged during that process — wrong pixel format constants, missing mandatory exports, segfaults on load — rather than being written from prior knowledge.

+The source code and documentation are the author's own work; Claude served as a knowledgeable pair programmer throughout.

 ## License